English literature: Romanticism in America

-Victorian literature (1837–1901)
+Victorian era (1837–1901)

 Sage writing

 During these years, sage writing developed as a new literary genre in which the author sought "to express notions about the world, man's situation in it, and how he should live."
-John Holloway identified Benjamin Disraeli (1804–1881), George Eliot (1819–1880), John Henry Newman (1801–1890), and Thomas Hardy (1840–1928) as writers of this type.
-Foremost among them was Thomas Carlyle (1795–1881), a Scottish essayist, historian and philosopher who became "the undoubted head of English letters" in the 19th century.
-Known as the Sage of Chelsea, the highly prolific author criticized the Industrial Revolution, preached hero-worship, and rebuked materialism in a series of works written in Carlylese, the name given to his unique style.
+John Holloway identified Benjamin Disraeli, George Eliot, John Henry Newman, and Thomas Hardy as writers of this type.
+Foremost among them was Thomas Carlyle, a Scottish essayist, historian and philosopher who became "the undoubted head of English letters" in the 19th century.
+Known as the Sage of Chelsea, the highly prolific author criticized the Industrial Revolution, preached Hero-worship, and rebuked political economy in a series of works written in Carlylese, the name given to his unique style.
 His influence on Victorian literature was nearly universal; in 1855, Eliot wrote that "there is hardly a superior or active mind of this generation that has not been modified by Carlyle's writings;" with the effect that if his books "were all burnt as the grandest of Suttees on his funeral pile, it would be only like cutting down an oak after its acorns have sown a forest."

-John Ruskin (1819–1900) was an Anglo-Scottish art critic and philosopher who wrote in a similar vein, regarding Carlyle as his master.
+John Ruskin was an Anglo-Scottish art critic and philosopher who wrote in a similar vein, regarding Carlyle as his master.
 The early part of his career was devoted to aesthetics, championing Turner and the Pre-Raphaelite Brotherhood.
 He later turned to ethics, expounding his ideas on educational reform and political economy, which were to have great influence on practices in England and throughout the world.
-Matthew Arnold (1822–1888) was an English poet and critic who is also regarded as a sage writer, famous for his criticism of philistinism.
+Matthew Arnold was an English poet and critic who is also regarded as a sage writer, famous for his criticism of philistinism.